 Colour Me Happy: Why Celebrities Are Opting For Coloured Diamonds

-Whensex sirenMarilyn Monroe famously wobbled thatDiamondsAre a Girls Best Friend, she was observed as the mountain of glamour as shecavorted aroundinhead-to-toecrisp, white diamond jewelleryHad Miss Monroe been alive today however, she may own been sporting an altogether different look Once considered the ultimate numeral of luxury, the now regular, white diamond isbeing pushed gently to one crew by celebrities and millionaires corresponding in favour of its racier, and altogether rarer, cousins
+Whensex sirenMarilyn Monroe famously wobbled thatDiamondsAre a Girls Best Friend, she was observed as the mountain of glamour as shecavorted aroundinhead-to-toecrisp, white diamond jewelleryHad Miss Monroe been alive today however, she may own been sporting an altogether different look Once considered the ultimate numeral of luxury, the now regular, ring size chart, white diamond isbeing pushed gently to one crew by celebrities and millionaires corresponding in favour of its racier, and altogether rarer, cousins

 Coloured diamonds are becoming increasingly en vogue not only because of their breath-taking grace but because their raritymakes forsound money investment Having increased in value by an astonishing 300 per cent over the last span of years, the jet form are clambering over each additional to snap up each new mountain asit comes out The trend was initially started by Jennifer Lopez and her $1 million dollar pinkdiamond engagement ring, given to her by then sweetheart Ben Afleck.
 Since that critical time everyone from Kate Moss to Beyonce has been ululate to gain in on the flow